rust-stuco/lectures/week3/slides.md

 # Unit Structs

-We can declare _unit-like_ structs as such:
+We can declare "unit structs" as such:

 ```rust
 struct AlwaysEqual;